 Then, when you share it on Facebook, there is no social media image.
-Just an ugly grey box.
+Just an ugly grey box for Facebook users.

-There is rarely a problem on Facebook when you upload an image in full size for profile pictures or a cover image for your Facebook page.
+There is no problem with Facebook when you upload an image in full size.

-But you should know that your image will not have a link attached, which is not great for mobile users.
+But you should know that your image will not have a link attached.

 But it is often so small that it is difficult for mobile users to click.

-When you share any page on the Web, including a post on your blog or website, Facebook scapes the page and pulls the text and image.
-But the image is not stored on Facebook.
+You can share any page on the Web, including a post on your blog or website, by pasting the URL or using a sharing app.

 It works the same for a personal profile or business page.